wavefrontHQ/docs/pages/doc/trace_data_query.md

 ## View Tracing Critical Path Data in Charts

-The Wavefront tracing browser shows you all the spans that make up a trace and the critical path.
-The trace details panel uses an orange line to show the critical path through a trace.
-Analyzing the critical path of a trace can help you determine which operations took the most time and can help you decide which operations to try to optimize.
+The Wavefront tracing browser shows you all the spans that make up a trace.
+By examining the critical path, you can find operations that took a long time, decide which operations to optimize, and then examine optimization results.
 See [Tracing Browser](tracing_ui_overview.html#tracing-browser) for details.

-In the example given below, most of the time is spent on the `Packaging.giftWrap` span, which is sent from the `packaging` service.
+In the screenshot below, most of the time is spent on the `Packaging.giftWrap` span, which is sent from the `packaging` service.
 ![the image shows how the trace browser shows the critical path along the span view.](images/tracing_critical_path_break_down.png)

-Starting with release 2020-38.x, you can view these data in Wavefront as metrics and query them using the [`hs()` function](hs_function.html).
+Starting with release 2020-38.x, you can view critical path data in Wavefront as histogram metrics and query them using the [`hs()` function](hs_function.html).

-### View Data in Charts
+### View Critical Path Data in Charts

-Charts help you view the data trends and grasp the data faster.
+Charts help you view the data trends and grasp data faster.
-- You can query data to get the total time of the critical path (`.total_time.millis.m`) or get the total time of the critical path as a percentage (`.time_percent.m`).
+- Get the total time of the critical path (`.total_time.millis.m`) or get the total time of the critical path as a percentage (`.time_percent.m`).
-- You can query data using critical path raw metrics or the critical path aggregated metrics, which are metrics that are aggregated beforehand to reduce the compute time when running queries.
+- Use critical path raw metrics or the critical path aggregated metrics, which are metrics that are aggregated beforehand to reduce the compute time when running queries.

     <table style="width: 100%;">
       <tr>